Gabriel Moya (baseball): Minnesota Twins

 On July 27, 2017, Moya was traded from the Diamondbacks to the Minnesota Twins in exchange for John Ryan Murphy.
 He was assigned to the Double-A Chattanooga Lookouts, and posted an 0.61 ERA in 13 appearances for the team.
 On September 12, 2017, Moya was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day, pitching a shutout inning against the San Diego Padres.
 In 7 appearances in 2017, Moya logged a 4.26 ERA with 5 strikeouts.
 The next season, he split time between the Triple-A Rochester Red Wings and the Twins, appearing in 35 games, 6 of them starts, posting a 4.71 ERA.
 He was 3-1 in 36 1/3 innings.
 He began the 2019 season with Rochester, but on June 25, 2019, Moya was designated for assignment by Minnesota.
 He spent the remainder of the year in Triple-A and elected free agency on November 4, 2019.

 Lancaster Barnstormers

 On May 31, 2021, Moya signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
-He appeared in 44 games going 3-1 with a 2.36 era and 51 strikeouts in 45.2 innings.
+He made 44 appearances for Lancaster, compiling a 3-1 record and 2.36 ERA with 51 strikeouts across 45 2/3 innings pitched.
+Moya became a free agent following the season.